-Mission: To improve the lives of Dakota County residents through affordable housing and community development.
+Mission: To improve the lives of Dakota County residents and enhance the economic vitality of communities through housing and community development.

 History: For over 40 years, the Dakota County CDA has been striving towards becoming a front-runner in affordable housing and community development.
 Our vision it to be an innovative leader, creating affordable housing opportunities and strengthening Dakota County communities.
 Because of the dedication of our staff and support of Dakota County, Dakota County cities and our partners, the CDA has grown into one of the largest housing and community development program providers in the mid-west administering over 30 different programs.

 The CDA was established in 1971 as the Dakota County Housing and Redevelopment Authority, pursuant to special Minnesota Legislation.
 The agency received funding for our first program, the Housing Choice Voucher Program, in 1975.

 In 1983, the CDA issued our first bonds for the First Time Homebuyer Program.
 Since that time, we have provided low-interest mortgage financing for thousands of homeowners purchasing their first home in Dakota County.